wdamron/arm/INSTRUCTIONS.md

 ## STSMINB

+Atomic signed minimum on byte in memory, without return: an alias of LDSMINB, LDSMINAB, LDSMINALB, LDSMINLB.

 ```
 stsminb Wd, [Xn|SP]
 ```

 ## STSMINH

+Atomic signed minimum on halfword in memory, without return: an alias of LDSMINH, LDSMINAH, LDSMINALH, LDSMINLH.

 ```
 stsminh Wd, [Xn|SP]
 ```

 ## STSMINL

+Atomic signed minimum on word or doubleword in memory, without return: an alias of LDSMIN, LDSMINA, LDSMINAL, LDSMINL.

 ```
 stsminl Wd, [Xn|SP]